Skip to contents

 out_lava$plot_path(component = "dense", labels=labels)

-Regularization with prior knowledge
+Regularization with smooth prior knowledge

 Now let use define the graph associated with the groups of the regressor and compute the Graph Laplacian.
 We add a small value on the diagonal ton ensure strict positive definiteness (in he future, this matrix should preferentially be defined with a graph).